NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Results

 TNG100 displays markedly different trends.
-Halos closer to filaments consistently have higher $M_{\rm HI,tot}$, with values considerably higher than those observed for $\log (M_{\rm vir}/\msun)>12$ at $z=0$.
+Haloes closer to the filaments consistently have higher $M_{\rm HI,tot}$, with values considerably higher than those observed for $\log (M_{\rm vir}/\msun)>12$ at $z=0$.
 As the redshift increases, these differences decrease, indicating a reduced impact of the filaments.
-At $z>1$, TNG100 predicts much smaller total \hi masses than NUM for low-mass halos of $\log(M_{\rm vir}/\msun)<12.7$.
-This is related to the increase in the cosmic \hi density from $z=0$ to $z=1$ in NUM to match the observed trend \citep{Guo2023}, as well as the need to fit the \hi-stellar mass relation at $z=1$ \citep{Chowdhury2022}.
-However, in TNG100, the cosmic \hi density remains roughly constant from $z=0$ to $z=4$ \citep{Villaescusa-Navarro2018}, resulting in weak evolution in the \hi-halo mass relation.
-Across all redshifts, TNG100 produces few massive halos distant from filaments, as illustrated by the short red and orange lines.
+At $z>1$, TNG100 predicts much smaller total \hi masses than NUM for low-mass haloes of $\log(M_{\rm vir}/\msun)<12.7$.
+This is related to the increase in the cosmic \hi density from $z=0$ to $z=1$ in NUM to match the observed trend \citep{Guo2023}, as well as the need to fit the \hi-stellar-mass relation at $z=1$ \citep{Chowdhury2022}.
+However, in TNG100, the cosmic \hi density remains roughly constant from $z=0$ to $z=4$ \citep{Villaescusa-Navarro2018}, resulting in weak evolution in the \hi-halo-mass relation.
+Across all redshifts, TNG100 produces few massive haloes distant from the filaments, as illustrated by the short red and orange lines.

-Similarly, in the bottom panels of Figure~\ref{fig_MH}, we show the $\rm H_2$-halo mass relations at different redshifts.
+Similarly, in the bottom panels of Figure~\ref{fig_MH}, we show the $\rm H_2$-halo-mass relations at different redshifts.
 The behaviour of $M_{\rm H_2, tot}$ is similar to that of $M_{\hj,{\rm tot}}$ in the upper panels.
 The dependence of $M_{\rm H_2, tot}$ on $d_{\rm fil}$ is slightly weaker.
-In NUM, the effect of $d_{\rm fil}$ is only seen in massive halos of $\log(M_{\rm vir}/\msun)>12.5$ at high redshifts.
-As shown in Section~\ref{sec:data}, in the NUM model, $M_{\rm H_2}$ is directly determined by $M_\ast$ and SFR, and thus less affected by the large-scale environment.
-We note that TNG100 predicts a consistently higher $\rm H_2$-halo mass relation than NUM at $z=0$.
+In NUM, the effect of $d_{\rm fil}$ is only seen in massive haloes of $\log(M_{\rm vir}/\msun)>12.5$ at high redshifts.
+As shown in Section~\ref{sec:data}, in the NUM model, $M_{\rm H_2}$, is directly determined by $M_\ast$ and SFR, and thus it is less affected by the large-scale environment.
+We note that TNG100 predicts a consistently higher $\rm H_2$-halo-mass relation than NUM at $z=0$.
 This is related to the overestimation of H2MF shown in the bottom left panel of Figure~\ref{fig_MF}.
 At higher redshifts, the discrepancies between the predictions of TNG100 and NUM become smaller.
-Both models show similar total H$_2$ masses for low-mass halos.
+Both models show similar total H$_2$ masses for low-mass haloes.